moonburnt/p3dss/README.md

 **p3dss** is a spritesheet handling library, initially started as part of my WIP game [a2s3](https://github.com/moonburnt/a2s3).
-Since its beginning, I've added quite a few features and detached all parts that made it game-specifix, so now its possible to use it in literally any project.
+Since its beginning, I've added quite a few features and detached all parts that made it game-specific, so now its possible to use it in literally any project.
 It also has been relicensed under more permissive license, so now its possible to use it in proprietary projects too.